amadigan/fintechdemo/README.md

 This project can be deployed to an AWS account.
 This process primarily uses the AWS CLI and CloudFormation, and is automated using a deployment script.
 For a real system, a fully automated deployment process would be developed, possibly using the AWS CDK for better control over the stack.

 Before deployment, you will need an AWS account, and an S3 bucket to hold the Lambda zip.
-For further details, see the comments in (deploy.sh)[deploy.sh].
+For further details, see the comments in [deploy.sh](deploy.sh).

 ## Testing